 More nurse practitioners than ever before are answering the call to serve as hands-on healthcare providers.
 A record number are currently licensed to practice in the US, according to the American Association of Nurse Practitioners.

 But, you may still be wondering—what exactly is a nurse practitioner?
 We’ve got the answers and advice on what to consider and how they fit into your healthcare team.

 A nurse practitioner is a registered nurse (RN) with additional specialized education at the graduate level.
 These clinicians blend clinical expertise in diagnosing and treating health conditions, emphasizing disease prevention and health management.
 NPs bring a comprehensive perspective and personal touch to your care.

-Nurse practitioners are educated in advanced nursing and selected medical studies as well as intensive clinical experience specific to the nurse practitioner’s area of practice.
+Nurse practitioners are educated in advanced nursing and have selected medical studies and intensive clinical experience specific to the nurse practitioner’s area of practice.
 NPs are licensed in every state plus the District of Columbia.
 They practice autonomously and together with other healthcare professionals to manage your health problems and needs.

 How are nurse practitioners trained?

 Registered nurses can choose to receive graduate-level education and training to prepare for one of the four following recognized advanced roles:

 - Nurse practitioner

 NPs must demonstrate competence by passing a national board certification examination recognized by the Board of Nurses.

 Do nurse practitioners run their diagnoses or decisions past a doctor?